TrellixVulnTeam/swahilipython_SCMU/Doc/library/types.rst

 .. function:: prepare_class(name, bases=(), kwds=None)

-   Calculates the appropriate metaclass and creates the class namespace.
+   Calculates the appropriate metakundi and creates the kundi namespace.

-   The arguments are the components that make up a class definition header: the class name, the base classes (in order) and the keyword arguments (such as ``metaclass``).
+   The arguments are the components that make up a kundi definition header: the kundi name, the base classes (in order) and the keyword arguments (such as ``metaclass``).

    The return value is a 3-tuple: ``metaclass, namespace, kwds``

-   *metaclass* is the appropriate metaclass, *namespace* is the prepared class namespace and *kwds* is an updated copy of the passed in *kwds* argument with any ``'metaclass'`` entry removed.
+   *metaclass* is the appropriate metaclass, *namespace* is the prepared kundi namespace and *kwds* is an updated copy of the passed in *kwds* argument with any ``'metaclass'`` entry removed.
 If no *kwds* argument is passed in, this will be an empty dict.